Ricky Gervais: Podcast

-On 5 December 2005, Guardian Unlimited began offering free weekly podcasts, including The Ricky Gervais Show featuring Gervais, Merchant, and Karl Pilkington.
+On 5 December 2005, Guardian Unlimited began offering free weekly podcasts, including The Ricky Gervais Show featuring Gervais, Merchant and Karl Pilkington.
 Throughout January and February 2006 the podcast was consistently ranked the number 1 podcast in the world.
 It appeared in the 2007 edition of the Guinness Book of World Records as the world's most-downloaded podcast, with an average 261,670 downloads per episode during its first month.
 Two more series, each with six podcasts, were released between February and September 2006.

 In late 2006, three more free podcasts were released.
 Together called "The Podfather Trilogy", they debuted individually at Halloween, Thanksgiving and Christmas.
 These three were known by Gervais and Merchant as "The Fourth Season".
 In October 2007 another free full-length podcast was released through iTunes, after being originally given out for free during a performance of Gervais's Fame stand-up tour in London.
 On 25 November 2007 Gervais, Merchant and Pilkington released another free podcast of just over one hour.

-In August 2008, Gervais, Merchant and Pilkington recorded their fifth series of audiobooks, totalling four chapters, which were released on 16 September 2008, and described as the Guide To... series.
-As of May 2011, there are 12 'Guides': to Medicine, Natural History, Arts, Philosophy, The English, Society, Law & Order, The Future, The Human Body, The Earth, The World Cup 2010, and Comic Relief.
+In August 2008, Gervais, Merchant and Pilkington recorded their fifth series of audiobooks with four chapters released on 16 September 2008, and described as the Guide To... series.
+There are 12 'Guides' to Medicine, Natural History, Arts, Philosophy, The English, Society, Law & Order, The Future, The Human Body, The Earth, The World Cup 2010 and Comic Relief.
 The conversations typically begin on topic and go out on tangents about other subjects.
 In 2021, Gervais launched a paid-for audio series, Absolutely Mental, of his conversations with philosopher Sam Harris.
 Season 2 was also launched in 2021, followed by season 3 in March 2022.

 Television

 Early television appearances

 Gervais has contributed to the BAFTA-winning The Sketch Show (ITV), penning several sketches.
 His mainstream-TV on-screen debut came in September 1998 as part of Channel 4's Comedy Lab series of pilots.
 His one-off show Golden Years focused on a David Bowie-obsessed character called Clive Meadows.

 Gervais then came to much wider national attention with an obnoxious, cutting persona featured in a topical slot that replaced Ali G's segments on the satirical Channel 4 comedy programme The 11 O'Clock Show in early 1999, in which his character used as many expletives as was possible and produced an inordinate number of politically incorrect statements.
 Among the other regular featured comedians on the show was Mackenzie Crook, later a co-star of The Office.
-Two years later, Gervais went on to present his comedy chat show for Channel 4 called Meet Ricky Gervais.
-It was poorly received and has since been mocked by Gervais himself.
+Two years later, Gervais went on to present his comedy chat show for Channel 4 called Meet Ricky Gervais, which was poorly received and cancelled after six episodes, and Gervais has since mocked it.
 Throughout this time, Gervais also wrote for the BBC sketch show Bruiser and The Jim Tavare Show.